Skip to content

 Foundational Support

-Basically "you can run update and rollback using Formatted SQL or the sql change type in xml/yaml/json.
-You will not be able to use more complex change types like createTable or use snapshot or generateChangelog functionality until you have finished milestone 2
+You will not be able to use more complex change types like createTable.
+You will also not be able to use snapshot or generateChangelog commands until you have finished milestone 2

 There are three steps in this milestone: